opbeat/opbeat-js-core/README.md

 **Only use this repo if you want to implement an integration for a framework Opbeat does not support yet.**

-The module contains the APIs used by other JavaScript integrations like [Opbeat for AngularJS](https://github.com/opbeat/opbeat-angular) and [Opbeat for plaing JavaScript](https://github.com/opbeat/opbeat-plain-js/).
+The module contains the APIs used by other JavaScript integrations like [Opbeat for AngularJS](https://github.com/opbeat/opbeat-angular) and [Opbeat for plain JavaScript](https://github.com/opbeat/opbeat-plain-js/).

 If you want error logging or performance monitoring in your frontend app, you probably want to use one of our [supported frontend modules](https://opbeat.com/docs/topics/javascript/).
 If you are looking for a module for your Node.js applications, please see [Opbeat for Node.js](https://github.com/opbeat/opbeat-node) on GitHub.